 'We, the Ministers responsible for Animal Resources in Africa... urge Member States to enhance capacity for timely collection, analysis and sharing of quality data to guide policy, strategy and investment programmes' (African Union, 2010)

-'At present there is a serious paucity of statistical data on which to base marketing, investment, or policy decisions, or with which to assess the efficacy of current commitments or policies' (Global Strategy to Improve Agricultural and Rural Statistics, 2011).
+'At present there is a serious paucity of statistical data on which to base marketing, social, investment, or policy decisions, or with which to assess the efficacy of current commitments or policies' (Global Strategy to Improve Agricultural and Rural Statistics, 2011).

 'There is... inadequate data to demonstrate quantitatively the role of animal resources in African economies, and to use such data to create broad awareness among policy-makers and investors' (AU-IBAR Strategic Plan, 2010-2014).